joshkitt/cloud-certification/aws/aws-csaa.md

 # Migration and Transfer
 ### Snowball
 - AWS Snowball - service to physically migrate petabytes of data
+    - __80TB device only has 72TB usable__
 - AWS Snowmobile - service to physically migrate exabyte scale data onto AWS

 # Other

 Encryption
+- AES-256
 - S3 can do in-place encryption
 - Migration required
     - EBS
     - RDS
     - ElastiCache
     - EFS
+- __Encrypted default for data at rest__
+    - Storage Gateway
+    - Glacier
+- __Perfect Forward Secrecy is used to offer SSL/TLS cipher suites for which two AWS services?__
+    - CloudFront
+    - ELB

 Cost Explorer - tool that enables you to view and analyze your costs and usage.

 Amazon Guard​Duty - Protect your AWS accounts and workloads with intelligent threat detection and